 - For people acting in Australia’s national welfare

-- A foreign national who is visiting Australia on the request of the Australian government or a state or territory government authority to help with the COVID-19 response
+- A foreign national travelling at the invitation of the Australian Government or a state or territory government authority for the purpose of assisting in the COVID-19 response.

 - Students who have been chosen to participate in an International Student Arrivals Plan authorized by the appropriate state or territory government and supported by the Department of Education, Skills, and Employment as meeting the Protocols and Preconditions for International Student Arrival.